barbafh3/flask-crud-api/README.md

 The expected success response depends on request type:

-* Request Type `listAll`: Should respond with a JSON formatted instances of all articles
+* Request Type `listAll`: Should respond with JSON formatted instances of all articles
-* Request Type `findById`: Should respond with a JSON formatted instances of all articles
+* Request Type `findById`: Should respond with a JSON formatted instance of article

 #### Error Response: